WordPress accounts tied to your site will give staff access to the company's dashboard (stripped-down version of).

 - Bookly Administrator – full access to Bookly.

-You can use a third-party plugin, for example – https://wordpress.org/plugins/user-role-editor/.
+To modify user roles and capabilities, you can use a third-party plugin, for example – https://wordpress.org/plugins/user-role-editor/ or https://wordpress.org/plugins/capability-manager-enhanced/.
 Create a capability named as manage_bookly_appointments and add this capability to Editor role and then your editors will able to manage bookings.

 If you do not want your staff members to make changes to their profile, disable this setting in Settings > General > Allow staff members to edit their profiles.